+An AC power supply, or AC power source, generates power to a load and can be programmed to vary voltage, phase, and frequency for testing purposes.
 ATEC carries a vast inventory of programmable power sources, providing customers with everything from low to high-power devices and from standard power sources to frequency converters.
-We offer affordable AC power supply rental rates for products from leading manufactures like Pacific Power, Preen, NH Research, Elgar, EM Test and Chroma.
+We offer affordable AC power supply rental rates for products from leading manufactures such as Pacific Power, Chroma, California Instruments, and more.

-An AC power supply, or AC power source, generates power to a load and can be programmed to vary voltage, phase and frequency for testing purposes.
-AC power supplies are essential tools for the measurement of current in electrical systems, with applications like limiting the current drawn by a load to desired levels, shutting off a current in the event of an electrical fault and storing energy for emergency use.
-Equipment designed to use AC tends to need large amounts of voltage to ensure that the voltage is not stepped down as frequently as equipment using DC.
+AC (alternating current) power supplies can limit the current drawn by a load to desired levels, shut off a current in the event of an electrical fault, or store energy for emergency use.
+Equipment designed to use AC tend to need large amounts of voltage to ensure that the voltage is not stepped down as frequently as equipment using DC.

 How does an AC Power Source work?

-An AC power supply typically takes the voltage from a wall outlet and utilizes a transformer to increase or decrease voltage to the desired point.
-Certain types of AC power supplies are built to create a constant current and output voltage may vary which depends on the load impedance.
-Additionally, AC power supplies can be divided into either single-phase and three-phase systems.
-A single-phase power supply will use two conductors (phase and a neutral) and a three-phase power supply uses three conductors to transfer 3x as much power.
+Additionally, they can be divided into either single-phase or three-phase systems.
+A single-phase supply uses two conductors (phase and a neutral) and a three-phase supply uses three conductors to transfer three times as much power.
 Three-phase power sources are environmentally friendly because they require less conductor material to transmit a certain amount of power.
-It is important to understand that there are several factors that must be considered regarding AC power source and supply.

 Choosing the right aC Power Supply